 The mirror is illuminated with a movement-sensitive switch, and is heated to prevent misting.
 It incorporates a shaver socket, above a basin with a waterfall tap.
 The shower is a Mira Sport with Airboost, with programmable colour-changing LED lighting.
 A selection of toiletries from Romney Marsh Wools is also provided.

 The wallpaper is again William Morris ‘Willow Bough’, with a William Morris design tapestry, the ‘Tree of Life’ (also known as ‘The Garden’), first woven in 1910.

-There's a large wardrobe and chest of drawers, with a desk/dressing table and large wall mirror.
-A compact Dyson vacuum cleaner and small ironing board are stored beside the wardrobe.
-And there’s a double USB charging socket in the power point mounted on the desk.
-There's a hair dryer here too.
+This room has a large wardrobe and chest of drawers, with a desk/dressing table and large wall mirror.
+There’s a double USB charging socket in the power point mounted on the desk, a compact Dyson vacuum cleaner and small ironing board and iron.

 The brick-paved coutyard has garden furniture and dimmable LED festoon lighting.
 It is planted with a range of plants that would have been common in a late 19th century garden.
 We've chosen plants that flower at different times of the year, and include scented varieties.
 Species include: